CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 As an expert in the do’s and don’ts of writing about our active-duty military, especially Intelligence matters, a great concern arose seeing multiple satellite images and detailed descriptions of Russian military installations, bunkers, weapons demolition sites (complete with a submarine) taken from space.

 The images are all copyrighted property of Maxar apparently obtained for use by CNN.
-The exact nature of this Russian military surveillance operation is not known to this writer or publisher, CDN.
+The exact nature of this Russian military surveillance operation in the Arctic is not known to this writer or publisher, CDN.

 “The satellite images show the slow and methodical strengthening of airfields and “trefoil” bases — with a shamrock-like design, daubed in the red, white, and blue of the Russian flag — at several locations along Russia’s Arctic coast over the past five years.
 The bases are inside Russian territory and part of a legitimate defense of its borders and coastline,” reported CNN.